Often in video marketing, putting yourself or another company spokesperson behind the camera can be the most effective approach.

 6. Don’t make any drastic changes the night before.

-Whether you’re filming with outside professionals or an internal video team, at a certain point you’ll need to let yourself take a deep breath and relax.
-Trust that the ones behind the camera will make sure you don’t look bad.
+Whether you’re filming with outside professionals or an internal video team, at a certain point, you’ll need to let yourself take a deep breath and relax.
+Trust that the experts behind the camera will make sure you don’t look bad.
 It is their job, after all.

 Instead, let yourself enjoy the experience and have fun with it!
 Let your personality shine through, both in your performance and in your choice of clothes.
 If you pick an outfit you feel comfortable and confident in, no matter what, you’re going to look great!

 Reach out!
 Our team of high-quality video professionals would love to make you the star.
 Or, if you’re the camera-shy type, we can cast outside talent for you.
-Either way, having a great video you can use across your website, your social platforms, your email marketing and beyond is crucial for success in the digital age.
+Either way, having a great video you can use across your website, social platforms, email marketing, and beyond is crucial for success in the digital age.
 What are you waiting for?